Second Dynasty of Gwynedd: Viking Age

-Cambro-Norse era
+Merfyn died in 844, and was succeeded in Gwynedd and Man by his son Rhodri Mawr, after whom the dynasty would branch over Wales.
+Rhodri himself is an obscure figure in contemporary sources, but is recorded killing Orm, a leader of the Norse Dubgenti in 855, and being driven from Gwynedd by them in 877.
+The next year, Rhodri recovered Gwynedd, as the Norse had focused their attentions on the conquest of Wessex, but was killed by English forces likely under Ceolwulf later in 878, likely because Ceolwulf sought to reestablish the traditional hegemony by Powys over Gwynedd.
+By this point, the Merfynion were restricted to Gwynedd, but after the death of Rhodri his sons Anarawd and Cadell broke Mercian hegemony over Wales at the Battle of the Conwy in 881, and subsequently overran the Kingdom of Powys, Kingdom of Ceredigion, and Kingdom of Dyfed in the following decades.
+Cadell would subsequently found another branch of the dynasty in his conquests in south-west Wales, known as the Cadelling after him.

 Kingdom of Gwynedd (showing Aberffraw on the Isle of Anglesey) c.
 9th century.

-During the Cambro-Norse era (850s – 1100s), Wales was subjected to Viking raids all throughout the country between 852 and 919 (the Jómsvíkinga saga refers to that period).
-An example of this pattern was with the Viking leader Ingimund who was expelled from Dublin and tried unsuccessfully to establish a base on Anglesey (c.
-902), but instead left for Chester.

-The Welsh Kingdoms had been subject to the Kingdom of Mercia from the 7th century onwards.
-This led to the construction of Offa's Dyke, a territorial land border between England and Wales built in the mid to late 8th century.
-However, war broke out against the English for decades from 853, this culminated in a victory for the Welsh Kingdoms of Gwynedd and Powys against Mercia and Wessex and their Viking allies.

-Rhodri the Great fought successfully against the Vikings, beginning with the death of Horn the Dane (leader of the 'New Dubliners') in 856.
-Rhodri was killed in battle against the Saxon leader Ceolwulf of Mercia in 878 AD.
-The Welsh avenged Rhodri with a victory over the Mercians at the Battle of the Conwy in 881.
-During this period, Rhodri Mawr's sons depended for protection on Viking mercenaries from Scandinavian York.

 The second phase of Viking raids in Wales continued into the 10th century.
 Between the years 950–998, Wales saw raids, attacks, and slave raids with a devastating Viking raid happening at Aberffraw in 968.
 King Maredudd ab Owain paid the ransom for the return of Welsh victims of enslavement.
 Then, the third phase of Viking raids would coincide with the Norman invasion of Wales during the 11th century.
 This era saw a new alliance between the Vikings and the Second Dynasty through the marriage of Gruffudd ap Cynan's father Cynan ab Iago to the daughter of a Norseman after he took refuge in the Kingdom of Dublin.
 After several attempts to retake Gwynedd from the Normans, Gruffudd eventually succeeded with assistance from Magnus Barefoot (King of Dublin, King of Norway and King of the Isles) in 1098 when they won the Battle of Anglesey Sound against the English Normans together.